Frosty72/Fpv-Quad-/README.md

-# Fpv-Quad
+# Fpv Quad
-# Whoop and quad sizes are in dirent pulls
+# Whoop and quad sizes are in difrent branches.